 If automatic replies are enabled, only one reply is sent to each sender even if a recipient receives multiple messages from a sender.

 In addition to using the built-in OOF functionality in their client, people sometimes use rules to create an Out of Office message while they are away.

 By design, Exchange Online Protection uses the high risk delivery pool (HRDP) to send OOF replies, because OOF replies are lower-priority messages.

 Types of OOF rules

 These rules are set individually in the user's mailbox.
 Each rule has an associated message class and name.
 The rule name is stored in the PR_RULE_MSG_NAME property.
 The following table lists the message class and name that are associated with each OOF rule.

 In addition to the OOF rules, other rules (such as the Junk Email rule) also have the IPM.ExtendedRule.Message message class.
 The MSG_NAME variable determines how the rule is used.

 OOF rule details

-All Inbox rules can be viewed by using the MFCMapi tool, as follows::
+All Inbox rules can be viewed by using the MFCMapi tool:

-- Select the profile that is associated with the mailbox that has the OOF rules
+- Select the profile that's associated with the mailbox that has the OOF rules.

 - At the top of the information store, select Inbox, and then right-click Open associated contents table.